Enterprise blockchain infrastructure diagram for compliant financial services

 The Compliance Challenge in Enterprise Blockchain

 Financial institutions implementing blockchain technology must navigate complex regulatory requirements while maintaining performance standards that traditional infrastructure struggles to deliver.
-According to Deloitte’s analysis of security controls for blockchain applications1, regulated entities need infrastructure that provides:
+According to Deloitte’s analysis of security controls for blockchain applications, regulated entities need infrastructure that provides:

 • Complete audit trails for all system access and changes